Allegheny Riverfront Park

 Facing west toward 7th Street bridge

 Allegheny Riverfront Park includes a lower-site, thirty-five-feet wide and almost one-mile long, and an upper-level along Fort Dusquesne Boulevard.
 The design team included the landscape architecture firm of Michael Van Valkenburgh Associates, and, as artists, Ann Hamilton and me.
-Because we all agreed the park should embrace both its natural and urban conditions, we placed the lower park not just beside the river but also in and over the water’s edge.
+Because we agreed that the park should embrace both its natural and urban conditions, we placed the lower park not just beside the river but also in and over the water’s edge.

 Even the flow of cars and trucks along the Tenth Street Bypass remains integral to the site.
 And just as our design directly addresses its urban/natural context, so the artwork contributes a palpably human-scale and dimension to the whole.
 In space and through time, art and park reinforce one another as a singular system of natural/cultural encounters.
 The nature of our working process makes it difficult to point anywhere in particular and claim, “Here is the landscape and there is the art.”